Skip to main content

 Is Fortnite good for kids?
 Experts definitely have opinions

-If you have kids, you've heard of the game Fortnite.
-Your kids sing the songs.
-You've probably been made to learn at least one of the dances.
-As for the game, your kids have been begging you to play it.
-They're telling you all of their friends are already playing.
-Fortnite is one of the most popular games for kids, and its lack of blood and gore is attractive to parents.
-But it's still a shooting game.
+If you have kids, chances are you've heard of the video game Fortnite.
+Not only has the game gone viral but so have the songs and dances, thanks to social media.
+If they aren't already playing it, your kids are probably begging you to play it while telling you how all of their friends are already playing.
+Fortnite is one of the most popular games for gamers of all ages, and its lack of blood and gore is attractive to parents.
+The fact that it's still a shooting game can be concerning.

 Read more